Sofia Vergara Poses In A Skintight Black Latex Dress In New Photo

 She then added three high-heeled shoe emojis to her post.

-The latest uploads posted to her account come shortly after the Inquisitr shared that the star – who’s mom to 26-year-old Manolo – recently shared a photo of herself recently posing for another sultry photoshoot in aid of breast cancer awareness.
+The latest uploads posted to her account come shortly after the Inquisitr shared that the star – who’s mom to 26-year-old Manolo – recently shared a photo of herself posing for another sultry photoshoot in aid of breast cancer awareness.

 Vergara has spoken openly about how she gets her body in such amazing shape in the past.